-We know that from birth, especially a child’s first 3 years sets the groundwork for their lifetime learning.
-Because of this we are making sure every 3 year-old can take part in quality early childhood education.
+We know that from birth, especially a child’s first three years sets the groundwork for their lifetime learning.
+Because of this we are making sure every three year-old can take part in quality early childhood education.
 This is a key part of the Early Childhood Strategy (the Strategy) we are forming for the ACT.

 The Minister’s discussion paper makes sure the Strategy focuses on four key areas: